 Dr. Zauderer has served as our President and Chief Executive Officer since our inception in April 2001.
-Prior to founding the company, Dr. Zauderer was an Associate Professor at the University of Rochester and has also held senior faculty positions at Columbia University.
+Prior to founding the company, Dr. Zauderer was a member of the faculty of the Department of Microbiology & Immunology and the Cancer Center of the University of Rochester School of Medicine & Dentistry from 1984 to 1999 and the Department of Biological Sciences at Columbia University from 1976 to 1984.
+He was Associate Editor of the Journal of Immunology, 1987-1989 and 1994-1999, a member of the National Multiple Sclerosis Society, Basic Science Study Section 1992-1997, and several NIH and NSF review committees.
 During his academic career, Dr. Zauderer held the position of visiting scientist at the Laboratory of Cell Biology, the Ontario Cancer Institute and the National Cancer Institute.
-Dr. Zauderer received a B.S. in Physics from Yeshiva University and a Ph.D. in Cell Biology from the Massachusetts Institute of Technology.
+Dr. Zauderer received a B.S. in Physics from Yeshiva University and a Ph.D. in Cell Biology from the Massachusetts Institute of Technology and retains the academic title of Adjunct Professor of Neurology at the University of Rochester School of Medicine & Dentistry.